shadowcrawlerframework/shadowcrawler/MEDIA_PIPELINE.md

 - `<a>` links to media files
 - Common media extensions (`.jpg`, `.png`, `.gif`, `.mp4`, `.webm`, etc.)

-This behavior can be customized per extractor.
+Automatic extraction can be disabled per spider or extractor.

 ---